top of page

 7. Recharge your Mental Energy

-Mental energy is critical for your creative health, not to mention other tasks you run into throughout your day.
-I didn’t even know this existed until a few months ago, but when I dove deep into it (special thanks to Josiah DeGraaf at The Young Writer’s Workshop for teaching me and so many others about this important factor), it changed my life, and that's not exaggerated.
-I might have to do an entire article on mental energy because it’s SO.
-COOL.
+Mental energy is critical for your creative health, not to mention other tasks you do throughout the day.
+Learning about mental energy changed my strategy for everyday life and helped me avoid so much burnout.
+(Special thanks to Josiah DeGraaf at The Young Writer’s Workshop for teaching me and so many others about this important factor.)

-Simply put, mental energy is the energy (the motivation, the driving force) behind your actions every day.
-No, drinking a Monster or Red Bull isn’t going to give you this kind of energy.
-Activities can replenish or drain it, depending on the person.
+Mental energy is the energy (the motivation, the driving force) behind your actions that is drained and replenished through your activities.
 If you’re feeling absolutely stuck with your writing and just overall tired when you try to type those words out, a lack of mental energy might be your problem.

 So how do you fix that?

 This could take a while, but every day for a week, keep track of when you feel energized and when you don’t.
 Write down the activities you did just before your energy strike or lack thereof.
 Then review your list at the end of the week to find those activities that replenish your energy, and the ones that drain it.
 For me, writing is an activity that drains me.
 After I finish writing, I can’t really think straight – definitely not well enough to solve a complicated math problem.
-So, I tend to go for a walk, or have a snack, or hang out with friends, or do chores, because all of those activities replenish my mental energy, which fills me up for the next draining activity (usually school).
+So, I tend to go for a walk, or do something musical, or hang out with friends, or do chores, because all of those activities replenish my mental energy, which fills me up for the next draining activity.

 This isn't just helpful for writing, either.
 It revolutionized my life when I found out that I could have a consistent way to get my own energy without just waiting around for it to hit me.
 I've become more productive, happy, and responsible purely because of this tactic.